jdavstaff/Project3Docs/OtherPages/MyMenu.md

 # MyMenu
 React component for creating a menu table view.
 Allows for viewing current menu items, and can add and remove menu items.
+Uses [MyMenuDialog](./MyMenuDialog.md) for taking in user input.

 -----